 The rise in obesity is considered another suitable cause, however the changes in early onset puberty in women and infertility in men have also been found in non-obese populations.

 Some plastics are better than others.
 But in my opinion it’s not just about avoiding the plastics we know contain BPA or phthalates.
 Minimise your exposure wherever you can.
+Plus the environment thanks you in doing so!

 There is research showing that all consumer based plastics also leach synthetic oestrogens, and yes even BPA free ones!
 (11) We’re literally in an experiment where a chemical is innocent until proven guilty.
 The burden of proof rests upon scientists or anyone else who bothers to find out whether a chemical is safe – it’s not the manufacturers’ responsibility.
 Not so comforting right?